soarlab/FPTaylor/REFERENCE.md

   then it might be possible to get better results by changing optimization parameters (for example, `opt-f-abs-tol = 0` or `opt-x-abs-tol = 0`).

+- Bounds of the analyzed expression if `find-bounds = true`.

 - An upper bound of the absolute round-off error obtained with the approximate optimization problem if `abs-error = true` and